Congressional District # 07

 The surface soil, lagoon sludge, and clay underlying the lagoon were contaminated with MBOCA, a known carcinogen that can be absorbed through the skin.
 A 1990 investigation of the soil beyond the immediate lagoon area indicated that the MBOCA concentration level no longer presented a threat to public health.
 In 1981, Lenawee County Health Department and the MDNR initiated a cleanup effort to aid local homeowners whose residences were contaminated with MBOCA.
 This included cleaning up the interior and exterior of homes in the Sunnyside area.
 Homes with private wells in the vicinity of ADC were connected to the city's water supply system.

 Anderson Development Company, under EPA and MDNR oversight, performed an investigation that assessed the nature and extent of contamination, identified the degree of contamination, and characterized potential risks to the community.
 This investigation was completed in Spring 1990, and EPA selected the cleanup remedy for the site in a September 1990 Record of Decision (ROD).
 The ROD recommended the use of in-situ vitrification technologies to decontaminate soils at the site.
-In September 1991, EPA signed a ROD Amendment which modified the remedy to test the effectiveness of low temperature thermal desorption to clean up the soil.
+EPA signed a ROD amendment in September 1991, however, which modified the remedy to test the effectiveness of low temperature thermal desorption to clean up the soil.
 It was determined that this technology was effective, and treatment began in January 1992.
 Cleanup was completed in Fall 1993.

 The cleanup of residences, the provision of an alternate water supply, and the final cleanup of contaminated lagoons, soils, and sludges have eliminated the exposure to MBOCA-contaminated materials at the site.
 All cleanup goals have been met.
 EPA deleted the Anderson Development Company site from the NPL in January 1996.